bozsahin/ccglab/README.md

 I added Allegro CL support for CCGlab (for calling bash scripts etc.), but somewhat reluctantly.
 Its free versions are so cryptic about heap control you will avoid it, and spend most of your time garbage-collecting rather than doing useful work.
 Not worth it, folks.

-Design and development of CCGlab continues to be in SBCL, then checked with CCL.
+Design and development of CCGlab continues to be in SBCL, then occasionally checked with CCL.

+enjoy.

-enjoy.--Cem Bozsahin
+--Cem Bozsahin